 Smelling Dior’s new Joy (fear not: the Patou people gave them permission to use the name… and they’re now owned by LVMH) made me think of the phrase that was so often repeated on the news during the recent financial crisis: too big to fail.
 Except that, in Dior’s case, I wondered if it wouldn’t have been more accurate as ‘too big to risk’.
 Fragrance brands are not and never have been charities.
 We know that.
-And we realise that, much as we’d like to imagine them indulging in free-spirited exercises in innovation and self-expression, they serve the needs of the bottom line and they have no choice but to generate profits.
+And we realise that, much as we’d like to imagine them indulging in free-spirited exercises in self-expression, they serve the bottom line and they have no choice but to generate profits.
 And not just any profits.
-These need to be sums that, as far as Dior is concerned, have to prop up a globe-spanning operation that employs thousands of bodies and does its bit for one of the most gigantic luxury goods companies the world has ever seen.
+These have to be sums that prop up a globe-spanning operation which employs thousands of bodies and does its bit for one of the most gigantic luxury goods companies the world has ever seen.
 And here’s something else we all know too: size is scary.
-So when placed under the pressure of such monolithic proportions, it isn’t all that surprising that Dior and its equivalents play it safe.
+So when placed under the pressure of such monolithic proportions, it isn’t surprising that Dior and its equivalents play it safe.

 [Review based on a sample of eau de parfum provided by Christian Dior in 2018.]